Custom Scheduled Events

 Monitoring

-- When each job last ran
+- When each event last ran

 - Whether it succeeded or failed